philbooth/complexity-report/README.md

 in the form of syntax trees
 that have been generated
 with [esprima],
-a popular JavaScript parser.
+the popular JavaScript parser.

 [Here is an example report][eg].

 ## Complexity metrics

-The readme for escomplex contains a [brief overview of the metrics][metrics].
+The readme for escomplex contains a [brief overview of the metrics][metrics] it produces.

 ## What not to do with the results